 - Winkler, E., 1995, “Reflections on the State of Current Debate Over Physician-Assisted Suicide and Euthanasia”, Bioethics, 9: 313–326.

-- Woodward, P., (ed.), 2001, The Doctrine of Double Effect: Philosophers Debate a Controversial Moral Principle, Notre Dame, IN: University of Notre Dame Press.
+- Woodward, P., (ed.), 2001, The Doctrine of Double Effect: Philosophers Debate a Controversial Moral Principle, Notre Dame, Indiana: University of Notre Dame Press.

 - Young, R., 2007, Medically Assisted Death, Cambridge: Cambridge University Press.

-- Medically Assisted Dying, authored by Robert Young (La Trobe University)
+- Medically Assisted Dying, an annotated bibliography authored by Robert Young (La Trobe University)

 - Eight Reasons Not to Legalize Physician Assisted Suicide, by David Albert Jones, online resource at the Anscombe Bioethics Centre website.